 Automatically sorting and routing tickets

-Getting a new ticket to the right person can feel like half the battle.
+Getting a new ticket to the right person is a breeze with AI.
 You can set up rules to handle this automatically based on what the ticket says.
 For example, you could type, "When a high-priority bug is created, assign it to the on-call engineer."
-The AI will build a rule that triggers whenever a new issue with the "Bug" type and "High" priority appears, then assigns it to the right person without anyone having to lift a finger.
+The AI will build a rule that triggers whenever a new issue with the "Bug" type and "High" priority appears, then assigns it to the right person efficiently.

 Keeping an eye on SLAs

 To help your team stay on top of service level agreements, you can create a rule like, "When an issue breaches the 'Time to Resolution' SLA, change its status to Escalated."
-This makes sure that critical tickets get the attention they need immediately, rather than waiting for someone to manually check the queue.
+This makes sure that critical tickets get the attention they need immediately, providing a reliable safety net for your support standards.

 Helping agents work faster

 While not a direct automation rule in the same "if/then" sense, Atlassian Intelligence also has features to help agents get through their work more quickly.
-It can summarize long, complicated ticket threads into a few key points or even suggest ways to tweak the tone of a customer response to sound more empathetic.
-It’s all part of the same toolkit designed to make the daily grind a bit smoother.
+It can summarize long, complicated ticket threads into a few key points or even suggest ways to tweak the tone of a customer response.
+It’s all part of the same toolkit designed to make the daily workflow much smoother.

-For teams that practically live in Confluence, AI automation can help manage the constant flow of information and keep documentation from getting out of hand.
+For teams that practically live in Confluence, AI automation can help manage the constant flow of information and keep documentation organized.

 Managing your content

-You can keep your knowledge base from becoming a digital junkyard by setting up a rule to "archive pages that haven't been updated in six months and email the author."
-This is a simple way to prevent your spaces from getting cluttered with outdated information that might confuse people.
+You can keep your knowledge base in top shape by setting up a rule to "archive pages that haven't been updated in six months and email the author."
+This is a simple and effective way to ensure your spaces remain relevant and easy to navigate.

 Sharing knowledge automatically